Western Cape: Transport

 The Western Cape has an excellent network of highways comparable with any first-world country.
-The primary highways are the N1 (from Cape Town to Three Sisters, continuing outside the province towards Bloemfontein and Johannesburg), N2 (from Cape Town to Bloukrans River, towards Port Elizabeth), N7 (from Cape Town to Bitterfontein, continuing towards Springbok and Namibia) and N12 (from George to Three Sisters, continuing towards Kimberley and Johannesburg).
+The primary highways are the N1 (from Cape Town to Three Sisters, continuing outside the province towards Bloemfontein and Johannesburg), N2 (from Cape Town to Bloukrans River, towards Port Elizabeth), N7 (from Cape Town to Bitterfontein, continuing towards Springbok and Namibia), N9 (from George to Uniondale, continuing towards Graaff-Reinet and Colesberg) and N12 (from George to Three Sisters, continuing towards Kimberley and Johannesburg).

 Other routes are the "R" roads which connect the smaller towns.
 All major roads are tarred with major rural gravel roads well maintained.
 Limited access motorways are limited to the Cape Metropolitan Area, Winelands and Garden Route, however due to the low population density of the remainder of the province, the highways remain efficient and high-speed, except during peak holiday travel seasons, when travel can be slow-going in places due to heavy traffic.

 Demographics

-The 2011 Census recorded the population of the Western Cape as 5,822,734 people living in 1,634,000 households.
+The 2022 South African census recorded the population of the Western Cape as 7,433,020 people living in 2,264,032 households.
 As the province covers an area of 129462 km2, the population density was 45.0 PD/km2 and the household density 12.6 /km2.

 The age distribution of the province was as follows: 25.1% were under the age of 15, 18.3% from 15 to 24, 32.7% from 25 to 44, 18.0% from 45 to 64, and 5.9% who are 65 years of age or older.
 The median age is 28 years.
 For every 100 women there are 96 men.

-49% of the people of the Western Cape described themselves as "Coloured", while 33% described themselves as "Black African", 17% as "White", and 1% as "Indian or Asian".
-Afrikaans is the plurality language, spoken as the first language of 50% of the province's population.
-IsiXhosa is the first language of 25% of the population, while English is the first language of 20%.
+In the 2022 Census, 42% of the people of the Western Cape described themselves as "Coloured", while 39% described themselves as "Black African", 16% as "White", and 1% as "Indian or Asian".
+Afrikaans is the first language of 41% of the province's population, IsiXhosa of 31%, and English of 22%.

-Roughly 16% (894,289 people) of the Western Cape's population in 2011 were born in the Eastern Cape, 3% (167,524) in Gauteng and 1% (61,945) in KwaZulu-Natal.
-People born outside of South Africa amounted to 4% of the province's population or 260,952 people.
-Between 2001 and 2007 the Western Cape received 41% of all internal migrants within South Africa with a large majority of these new Western Cape residents coming from the former Transkei region of the Eastern Cape; who were drawn by better economic prospects and higher standards of living.
+There were 260,952 people in the province who had been born outside of South Africa, comprising 4% of the population.
+In 2011, 894,289 residents of the Western Cape had been born in the Eastern Cape (16% of the population), 167,524 in Gauteng (3%) and 61,945 (1%) in KwaZulu-Natal.